bgd-labs/aave-proposals-v3/src/20240326_AaveV3Ethereum_ActivateGhoStewards/ActivateGhoStewards.md

 - GSM Bucket Capacity
 - GSM Fee Strategy

-GHO Stewards consists of members from Growth (ACI), Risk (ChaosLabs and Gauntlet) and Finance (TokenLogic + Karpatkey) Service Providers and utilize a 3 of 4 multi-sig.
+GHO Stewards consists of members from Growth (ACI), Risk (ChaosLabs) and Finance (TokenLogic + Karpatkey) Service Providers and utilize a 3 of 4 multi-sig.

 ## Specification